justifi-tech/web-component-library/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Add documentation
   - [ ] Does the component have exportedparts for styling?
 If so, add unit a unit test for each exportedpart
 - On bugs
-  - [ ] Add unit tests to prevent the bug to happen again
+  - [ ] Add unit tests to prevent the bug from happening again

 Developer QA steps